WrungCodes/bid-example-with-dynamodb/readme.md

-Simple Implementation of DynamoDB APIs
+Simple Implementation of DynamoDB APIs for a Bidding Application,

 To create the DynamoDB Table run "npm run create:bid-table"